Birda Logo

 Lophaetus occipitalis

 The long-crested eagle, a bird of prey from Africa, is easily recognized by its distinctive shaggy crest.
 This dark-plumaged raptor, known locally in Uganda as Kamusungu-sungu, boasts a striking blackish-brown coloration with a notable crest formed by long, thin feathers at the back of its crown.
 The wings feature a contrasting white patch, visible during flight, due to the white primary feathers and median underwing coverts.
 The tail is barred with pale grey, complementing the overall dark appearance.
 Adult eyes are a vivid yellow, though females may have darker eyes, and both sexes have yellow ceres and feet, which can appear paler in males.
 Juveniles resemble adults but have lighter plumage and an undeveloped crest, with grey eyes.
 Females are larger, weighing between 1,300 and 1,500 grams, while males range from 912 to 1,300 grams.
-The body length spans 53 to 58 centimeters.
+The body length spans 53 to 58 centimetres.

 Identification Tips